 Bloomberg Law and SCOTUSblog’s Supreme Court Challenge

-- First prize is a minimum of $3,500, with an additional $1,500 awarded if your team also beats the experts at SCOTUSblog.
+- First prize: $3,500, with an additional $1,500 if the team also beats the experts at SCOTUSblog

 After a close race last year in what proved to be a very important term, Protect Sam Chase from St. Johns University School of Law came in first place, outscoring all other student teams and the expert team from SCOTUSblog with a score of 64.00 points to win the full $5,000 prize!
 Close behind with a tie of 63.50 points each was Bro Bono from Indiana University – Bloomington, Maurer School of Law and Goldman St Johns School of Law from St. Johns University School of Law.
 After calculating the results of the tie breaker, Bro Bono came in second place and Goldman St Johns School of Law came in third.
 That’s right; three teams of law students came away with hard cash and bragging rights.

 - Register by March 23, 2014.
 You must register for a Bloomberg Law account in order to be eligible for the competition.